andr-dev/CS348/README.md

   <h1 align="center">CS348 Project</h1>

   <p align="center">
-    The source code for our CS348 project written in Rust and integrating the [https://developer.riotgames.com/](Riot Developer API)
+    The source code for our CS348 project written in Rust and integrating the Riot Developer API
   </p>
 </div>